jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>syncPeriodSeconds</b></td>
         <td>integer</td>
         <td>The interval for refreshing the leader lock and applying dynamicConfiguration.
 Must be less than leaderLeaseDurationSeconds.
-Changing this value causes PostgreSQL to restart.</td>
+Changing this value causes IvorySQL to restart.</td>
         <td>false</td>
       </tr></tbody>
 </table>